 Enterprise Payment Fraud: Why banks need a smarter approach to AI

-Enterprise payment fraud: Easy money from low-tech scams
+Enterprise Payment Fraud (EPF): Easy money from low-tech scams

 How a school fees fraud could be executed

 Fraudsters identify families with children at a private school by using the school website and looking at Facebook, Instagram, Twitter and other social media sources.
 They find out when bills for school fees are due to be issued and just before that date, they email fake invoices bearing the account details victims should use.
 By circulating a large number of fake invoices, they stand a strong chance of fooling some parents and potentially collecting large sums of money.